Hiring Local Talent and Extras: Casting Across Cultures

 Agency Commissions

-Casting agencies charge 10-15% commission on bookings, typically paid by the production company rather than deducted from talent fees.
+Casting agencies charge 10-15% commission on bookings, mostly paid by the production firm rather than deducted from talent fees.
 Some premium agencies charge higher rates for exclusive or high-profile talent.

 Cultural Considerations and Authenticity